sabisa-siganga/patient-tracker-app/README.md

 ## System Architecture

-The Patient Tracker App is built using the following web stack:
+The Patient Tracker App will be built using the following web stack:

 - **Frontend**: React with create-react-app, styled using Sass and react-bootstrap.
 - **Backend**: Express.js.